Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Related Work

 \introparagraph{Ranked enumeration} The ranked enumeration paradigm can be seen as sorting done \emph{incrementally}.
-For a set of elements that is given, Paredes and Navarro~\cite{paredes06iqs} propose a simple modification to the well-known quicksort algorithm which gives it ranked enumeration capability.
-For graph queries which are less general than CQs, Chang et al.~\cite{chang15enumeration} describe the idea behind the \LAZY variant of \ANYKPART and Yang et al.~\cite{yang2018any} give an algorithm that is a less efficient variant.
-For acyclic CQs with arbitrary projections and subset-monotone ranking functions including sum-of-weights, Kimelfeld and Sagiv \cite{KimelfeldS2006} give a ranked enumeration algorithm that has linear preprocessing and linear delay.
-Similar algorithms have appeared for the equivalent Constraint Satisfaction Problem (CSP) \cite{DBLP:journals/jcss/GottlobGS18,DBLP:conf/cp/GrecoS11}.
-These algorithms use the Lawler-Murty procedure like \ANYKPART but do not exploit the DP structure of the problem (i.e., the concept of deviations).
-Thus, they have weaker asymptotic guarantees for full CQs, as well as those with projections that are free-connex, as we first showed in an earlier draft of the present paper~\cite{Tziavelis:fullversion}.
-For cyclic CQs, we first suggested the general idea of using multiple hypertree decompositions~\cite{YangRLG18:anyKexploreDB} (i.e., based on \subw~\cite{Marx:2013:THP:2555516.2535926}).
-Concurrently with our work, Deep and Koutris~\cite{deep21} also proposed the \ANYKREC algorithm without being aware that it is a reinvention of the REA algorithm~\cite{jimenez99shortest} for k-shortest paths.
-In comparison, we (1) show the DP structure of the problem and deep relationships to classic work on k-shortest paths, (2) provide a more refined analysis that shows important differences between the algorithms and surprising results such as asymptotically faster time-to-last than sorting, (3) propose an asymptotically better algorithm that also applies to the underlying problem of path enumeration in a DAG, (4) include CQs with projections in our study, and (5) implement and experimentally compare different algorithms.
-ContourJoin~\cite{ding21progressive} focuses on binary joins and although it is a ranked enumeration algorithm, it is similar in spirit to top-k joins~\cite{ilyas04}.
-Bourhis et al.~\cite{bourhis21ranked} study ranked enumeration for queries in Monadic Second Order (MSO) logic which is more general than CQs, but their data model is simpler.
+For a set of elements that is given, Paredes and Navarro~\cite{paredes06iqs} propose a simple modification to the well-known quicksort algorithm~\cite{hoare61qsort} for ranked enumeration, which we leverage as a subprocedure for the \QUICK variant of \ANYKPART.
+For graph-pattern queries that are less general than CQs, Chang et al.~\cite{chang15enumeration} introduce the idea behind the \LAZY variant of \ANYKPART, while Yang et al.~\cite{yang2018any} describe \MIN.
+The idea of applying our any-$k$ algorithms to cyclic CQs using (multiple) hypertree decompositions appeared in a very preliminary version of this work~\cite{YangRLG18:anyKexploreDB}.
+The generalization of the REA algorithm~\cite{jimenez99shortest} from paths to trees is achieved by \ANYKREC, as well as the concurrent work of Deep and Koutris~\cite{deep21}.
+In comparison with that work, we (1) reveal the general DP structure of the problem and deep relationships to classic work on $k$-shortest paths, (2) provide a more fine-grained analysis that shows important differences between the algorithms and surprising results such as asymptotically faster time-to-last than sorting, (3) propose an asymptotically better algorithm that also applies to the underlying problem of path enumeration in a DAG, (4) include CQs with projections in our study, and (5) implement and experimentally compare different algorithms.
+On the other hand, Deep and Koutris~\cite{deep21} define and support monotonicity properties that are sensitive to the structure of the join tree (or the tree decomposition); they allow for example the ranking function $f(x,y) + f(z,u)$ for arbitrary $f$ by always placing $x,y$ together in one bag and $z,u$ together in another bag of the decomposition.
+For CQs with arbitrary projections (i.e., not necessarily free-connex), Bagan et al.~\cite{bagan07constenum} provide an algorithm with linear preprocessing and linear delay.
+For arbitrary projections and \smonotone ranking functions, Kimelfeld and Sagiv \cite{KimelfeldS2006} give one with linear preprocessing and polynomial delay.
+Interestingly, a closer look at these algorithms reveals that the former can support any lexicographic order, while the latter has linear (instead of polynomial) delay.
+For lexicographic orders and sum-of-weights, these guarantees were later matched by Deep et al.~\cite{deep22ranked}.
+The algorithm of Kimelfeld and Sagiv \cite{KimelfeldS2006} uses the Lawler-Murty procedure like \ANYKPART but does not exploit the DP structure of the problem (i.e., the deviations) since that is not possible for arbitrary CQs.
+ContourJoin~\cite{ding21progressive} is a ranked-enumeration algorithm for binary joins, but, similarly in spirit to top-$k$ joins, does not offer any non-trivial guarantees in the RAM cost model.
+Bourhis et al.~\cite{bourhis21ranked} study ranked enumeration for queries in Monadic Second Order (MSO) logic which is more general than CQs, but the word data model is simpler since it cannot describe arbitrary relations.
+Ranked enumeration under updates has been considered by Berkholz et al.~\cite{berkholz21ranked} for probabilistic databases.